flatpickles/flatpickles.com/README.md

 ## Questions
 * What's the best way to set a different body color for different routes? svelte-body works, but renders with a flash; this is currently obscured by a full-height div wrapper of the same color.
 I'm not sure if this works as expected with both CSR & SSR.
+* Does specifying page content via component props (i.e. JS) interfere with the benefits of SSR, e.g. SEO?